Multitask Learning and Bandits via Robust Statistics: Experimental Details

 \subsection{Pricing Experiment Details}

-\paragraph{Data:} The original dataset covers 145 weeks of orders from 77 fulfillment centers across 51 cities.
+\paragraph{Data.} The original dataset covers 145 weeks of orders from 77 fulfillment centers across 51 cities.
 There are 14 different categories (e.g., beverages, snacks) and 4 different cuisines (e.g., Indian, Italian) for meals delivered by the company.
-To ensure similarity, we restrict our experiment to fulfillment centers in the largest city, and further exclude two centers that do not supply most food varieties.
-Thus, we have $N=7$ centers, each processing an average (median) of 6,747 (6,894) orders during the sample period.
+We restrict our experiment to fulfillment centers in the three largest cities that have more than 2 fulfillment centers.
+Thus, we have $N=20$ centers, each processing an average (median) of 5,916 (6,118) orders during the sample period.
 One order arrives at each time step, and the chosen price is the checkout price, which includes discounts, taxes and delivery charges.
-The order price in our data ranges from \$55 to \$729; thus, we set $p_{\min}=0$ and $p_{\max}=1,000$.
+The order price in our data ranges from \$45 to \$767; thus, we set $p_{\min}=40$ and $p_{\max}=800$.
 Following standard practice, we also normalize the price so it has a similar scale as the other features.
 Our outcome (demand) is given by the quantity in each order.
 The contexts are order-specific features including dummy variables capturing the category and cuisine, indicators of email or homepage promotions, and an intercept.
 Overall, our $X_t$ has dimension 19, and therefore the dimensionality of the unknown parameters of the pricing model $d=38$.
+The oracle demand function of each center is estimated based on all the data from the corresponding center; we truncate the estimated coefficients with a maximum absolute value of $1,000$ (large values may occur due to multicollinearity of the features in certain centers).